Healthy Home Guide: 10 Wellbeing Tips for UK Living

 Just like us, our homes need to breathe.
 Stagnant air can trap pollutants, moisture, and allergens, leading to a host of respiratory issues and even mold growth.

 • Use Extractor Fans: Make sure to run extractor fans in the kitchen and bathroom during and after cooking or showering.
-This helps to vent moisture and pollutants directly outside.

 2. Master Moisture Control to Prevent Mold